Room on the Broom flies back into the W/E for Christmas

 Preview by Lizzie Guilfoyle

-TALL Stories’ smash-hit Room on the Broom returns to the West End – this time to the Lyric Theatre – for the Christmas season, running from November 21, 2012 to January 13, 2013.
+TALL Stories’ smash-hit Room on the Broom returns to the West End’s Lyric Theatre for the Christmas season, running from November 26, 2014 to January 11, 2015.

 Tall Stories’ magical musical adaptation of the bestselling book by Children’s Laureate Julia Donaldson MBE and Axel Scheffler, takes audiences aboard a magnificent broom for an unforgettable adventure.